 Ribeyes are sometimes labeled as Delmonico steaks, and they’re all about fat.
 Ribeyes have tons of marbling, and therefore a lot of flavor, so it makes sense that many people consider them one of the best-tasting types of steak.

 How to cook it: If you buy a ribeye with lots of marbling, you won’t need more than salt and pepper to dress it up.
 Cook it over high heat on the grill or in a cast iron skillet to get a good sear, and don’t worry too much about accidentally overcooking it, since it has enough fat to remain juicy.

 2. Strip Steak

 Also known as New York Strip (when it’s boneless), Kansas City Strip (when it’s bone-in) or Top Sirloin, strip steak comes from the short loin region of the cow.
 It’s a steakhouse favorite because it has a strong beefy flavor and decent marbling.
-They have a relatively tender texture but retain a bit of chew, and they’re pretty easy to cook.
+It has a relatively tender texture but retains a bit of chew, and it’s pretty easy to cook.

 How to cook it: You can pan-fry, grill or even sous-vide a strip steak.
 Treat it the same as a ribeye steak (salt and pepper, high heat), but know that since it has slightly less fat content, it’s better to err on the rarer side.